BigBangData/SamsungSensorActivity/README.md

 The final Tidy Dataset comprises:
 - An ID variable of the subject who carried out the experiment
 - An ID variable with one of six activities performed by each subject
-- 79 features (variables), averages for each subject-activity pair, from mean and std measures in the raw data
+- 79 calculated variables, averages, for each subject-activity pair, of mean, std and mean freq. measurements in the raw data

 Project files, located in the GitHub repo
  <https://github.com/BigBangData/SamsungSensorActivity>: